jaxbot/club/_src/workshops/09-frontend-workshop.md

 `.addButton:hover` changes the background of the button to a lighter shade of red when hovered over.

-`.addButton:active` changes the background of the button to a darker shade of red when hovered over.
+`.addButton:active` changes the background of the button to a darker shade of red when clicked.

 `.magic` is a special container for the button.
 It's the full width of the to-do list card and assists with centering the button and moving it halfway off the edge of the to-do list card.